matipuig/docker-nginx-certbot-template/README.md

 This template is prepared to have many apps using nginx as a reverse proxy (in this example, there are two equal apps working in different folders and an nginx config file to show how).

+## IMPORTANT AFTER PULLING.
+Sometimes github or the OS changes files new lines from \r\n to \n or viceversa.
+If you see "script not found" error in the console.
+Changes all sh files (their new lines chars could have changed).

 ## How to use

 ### 1. Add your apps.